alexntaylor/alexntaylor.github.io/_pages/research.md

 **The King’s French**
 (joint with Jacob Hall)\\
-<sub>Investigates the impact of language policy and state capacity on the standardization of early modern French. [\[Slides\]](https://alexntaylor.github.io/assets/documents/kings_french_SEA_11-19-22.pdf)\\
+<sub>Investigates the impact of language policy and state capacity on the standardization of early modern French.\\
 <ins>Presentations</ins>: SEA</sub>

 ## In the Media

 **[Confederate Monuments in the Post‐​Reconstruction South.](https://www.cato.org/research-briefs-economic-policy/confederate-monuments-post-reconstruction-south)**\\
-<sub>The Cato Institute, Research Briefs in Economic Policy No. 384, May 22, 2024.
-Summary of findings in "Monumental Effects: Confederate Monuments in the Post-Reconstruction South."</sub>
+<sub>The Cato Institute, Research Briefs in Economic Policy No. 384, May 22, 2024.</sub>

 **[When Confederate-glorifying monuments went up in the South, voting in Black areas went down.](https://theconversation.com/when-confederate-glorifying-monuments-went-up-in-the-south-voting-in-black-areas-went-down-208275)**\\
 <sub>The Conversation, August 8, 2023.
 Summary of findings in "Monumental Effects: Confederate Monuments in the Post-Reconstruction South."</sub>